Free speech vs. hate speech on college campuses

 As hate crimes increase, Southern California is experiencing rising tensions and more protests at colleges and universities.
 Conversations about what’s acceptable speech on campus have been heightened by elevated tensions around the Trump administration.
 What are the experiences of students of color and immigrant students on campus?
 How have they changed in the current climate?

-Join KPCC’s Adolfo Guzman-Lopez on Thursday, November 30, as we travel to the University of Redlands for a conversation on freedom of speech and combatting hate speech on our campuses and in our communities.
+On Thursday, November 30, KPCC’s Adolfo Guzman-Lopez traveled to the University of Redlands for a conversation on freedom of speech and combatting hate speech on our campuses and in our communities.